asciiman/bowling1978/README.md

 - Use sockets to push updates to the screen
 - Add player names

+One of the biggest places that could be improved is how the DB is being called.
+There isn't any reason why the DB could just be queried a single time per screen load and then parsed.
+It's a small enough app that it doesn't make any real different at the moment.
+But if we needed performace improvements, this would be the place to focus on.

 ## Assigned instructions

 Write a Ruby on Rails API that takes score of a bowling game.